outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - this identifies the system containing problem/solution components (problem space, solution space, problem types) as a system to apply system optimizations to
         - apply structures of 'efficiency' to generate solution automation workflows
           - structures of efficiency include:
+            - structural alignments (delay operations requiring iteration until the next required iteration)
+              - generated workflow:
+                - connect structures that are otherwise difficult to connect by creating efficiencies with structural alignments to connect problem/solution
             - low cost (low input, high output) structures
               - generated workflow:
                 - find functions with low input & high output and apply where possible to connect/reduce difference between problem/solution